 Forget the Unbearables, Aly Cissokho’s banter season deserves its own movie

-Liverpool‘s ascent to Premier League, European and world champions under Jurgen Klopp has been quite the story, but never mind the Unbearables, it’s Aly Cissokho’s season on loan at Anfield that needs a movie first.
+Jurgen Klopp’s transformation of Liverpool into Premier League, European and world champions was quite the story, but never mind the Unbearables, it’s Aly Cissokho’s season on loan at Anfield that needs a movie first.

 Aside from the odd nightmare period when they’re so bad that all we have left is gallows humour, there aren’t many times when we can laugh about the football clubs we support.
 For the most part, them being a bit shit just makes us supporters angry.